 Ascension doesn’t mean absence; it means sovereignty, exercised through the Spirit. —N.T.
 Wright

-From a young age, I was taught that the ascension of Jesus (recorded in Luke’s Gospel and again in the opening of the book of Acts) meant that Jesus was the first human (though also fully God) to ascend to heaven, and that we, His followers, would one day, likewise, go to be with Him there.
-The implication (intended or not) is that this world is corrupt beyond possible redemption and ultimately needs to be escaped.
+From a young age, I was taught that the ascension of Jesus (recorded in Luke’s Gospel, and again in the opening of the book of Acts) meant that Jesus was the first human, though also fully God, to ascend to heaven, and that likewise, we his followers, would one day go to be with Him there.
+The implication, intended or not, is that this world is corrupt beyond possible redemption and ultimately needs to be escaped.
 Those who have placed their faith in Jesus can happily trust that the qualities of corruptibility inherent to this earth will not be part of new life in heaven, which is where Jesus now waits for us, even as He is present to us by the Holy Spirit.

 I suspect many readers of these pages have inherited a similar eschatology (understanding of last days).
 Typically, when we think of salvation in Christ, we have in mind an after-life entirely untethered from the physical world we have known and which we may believe has no ultimate future.
 With this mindset, if something is so corrupt and destined to be discarded, it doesn’t need to be cared for either.
 Contemporary despoliation of the earth and callousness to the suffering of others testifies to a resilient anti-creation theology entrenched in this eschatology.